 Indianapolis, IN 46202

-Resident salary is $47,484 per year.
+Resident salary is $50,004 for the first year and $50,376 for the second year.
 Benefits offered at no cost to residents include: family health insurance, vision and dental insurance, life insurance, disability insurance and malpractice insurance.